Keypoint-GraspNet: Keypoint-based 6-DoF Grasp Generation from the Monocular RGB-D input: Introduction

 \section{Introduction}

 Determining grasp configurations from visual sensor input is a fundamental problem in robot manipulation.
-While great progress has been made on the detection of top-down grasps using deep learning \cite{dexnet22017, deepgrasp2018, gknet2021}, general purpose object grasping requires 6-DoF grasp poses for task completion purposes or for more flexibility in challenging situations.
+While great progress has been made on the detection of top-down grasps using deep learning \cite{dexnet22017, deepgrasp2018, gknet2021, CGNet2021}, general purpose object grasping requires 6-DoF grasp poses for task completion purposes or for more flexibility in challenging situations.

 A typical 6-DoF grasp system involves a \textit{grasp generation} module for generating grasp candidates and a \textit{grasp evaluation} module for ranking the candidates regarding successful executability based on estimated grasp quality \cite{GeoEval2018}, collision considerations \cite{collision2021, implicitCollision2021}, or environemental constraints \cite{humanHandover2021, graspInPrinter2021}.
-Some methods include a \textit{grasp pose refinement} module to enhance the grasp success probability \cite{refineScore2017}, which can be interpreted as an iterative approach to the basic process.
+Some methods include a \textit{grasp pose refinement} module to enhance the grasp success probability \cite{refineScore2017}, which acts an iterative approach to the grasp synthesis.
 Being the first step, a good \textit{grasp generation} algorithm is a prerequisite for robust grasping.
 An ideal grasp candidate set should contain poses that are accurate and diverse to ensure functionality and flexibility in constrained environments.